 Bill Murray (Baloo), Ben Kingsley (Bagheera), Idris Elba (Shere Khan), Christopher Walken (King Louie), Lupita Nyong’o (Raksha), Scarlett Johansson (Kaa), Giancarlo Esposito (Akela), Garry Shandling (Ikki), Brighton Rose (Gray)

 Kipling’s work has been popular on the screen.
 Although there have been a number of films based on his other books and poems with the likes of Elephant Boy (1937), Captains Courageous (1937), Gunga Din (1939), Kim (1950) and The Man Who Would Be King (1975), the most popular work to be adapted is The Jungle Book.
-The first of these adaptations was Alexander Korda’s lavish live-action Jungle Book (1942) starring Sabu as Mowgli, followed by the most endearing and popular Disney animated version The Jungle Book (1967).
-Disney later remade this in live-action as The Jungle Book (1994) by Stephen Sommers with Jason Scott Lee as Mowgli.
+The first of these adaptations was Alexander Korda’s lavish live-action Jungle Book (1942) starring Sabu as Mowgli, followed by the endearing and popular Disney animated version The Jungle Book (1967).
+Disney later remade this in live-action as The Jungle Book (1994) directed by Stephen Sommers with Jason Scott Lee as Mowgli.
 Over the next few years, we saw several spinoffs including the theatrical sequel The Second Jungle Book: Mowgli & Baloo (1997) and a tv movie The Jungle Book: Mowgli’s Story (1998), while the animated film was also followed by a sequel The Jungle Book 2 (2003).
 There has also been a Russian film Maugli (1973) and an anime tv series The Jungle Book: The Adventures of Mowgli (1989-90).
-Andy Serkis is also set to direct another adaptation with The Jungle Book (2018).
+Andy Serkis subsequently directed another live-action adaptation with CGI animals with Mowgli (2018).

 (Winner for Best Special Effects at this site’s Best of 2016 Awards).